 - Observe cheesemakers in their factory, and learn how to match your wine

-- walk the main city and learn from a chef how to forage for food in your backyard
+- walk the central city and learn from a chef how to forage for food in your backyard

 - Suit up and head off to see the real thing, a watch a beekeeper at work in the field

-- Watch men at work on a green-lipped mussel, and pacific oyster farm
+- Watch a fisherman at work on a green-lipped mussel, and a pacific oyster farm

 - Sleep at a sheep, deer, or beef farm and eat a home-cooked meal with the host

 - Overnight at a romantic vineyard, and indulge in a farm-to-table menu

 - Hold a picnic and stop at one of the many scenic lookouts